joist-orm/joist-orm/docs/docs/getting-started/schema-assumptions.md

 2   | PART_TIME     | Part Time
 ```

-And will be codegen'd as:
+And Joist will generate code that looks like:

 ```typescript
 enum EmployeeStatus {